estefvazquez/scDeconvolution/README.md

 -Datasets and associated metadata: PDAC TCGA (bulk RNA-seq downsampled, PDAC single-cell reference)

--Inference of cell-types using BayesPrism, Bisque, CIBERSORTx, and EPIC
+-Inference of cell type composition using BayesPrism, Bisque, and CIBERSORTx.

--Instructions: Open the sc_deconvolution.Rmd file to continue with the code.
-You have all the necessary R libraries and input data in your virtual machine.
+-Instructions: Open the sc_deconvolution2025.Rmd file to continue with the code.
+You have all the necessary libraries and input data in your virtual machine and in the repository.

 ***